 If you prepare a CDT for “Something for breakfast” you might analyze the past sales, market shares, and trends, but also recognize special importance for your strategy – eg. you might give more importance to organic products.

 For a retailer, CDT is thus not only a tool for understanding shopper buying motives but also a strategical tool that serves as a guiding line for:

 - visual representations of shelf space – planograms, and assigning product positioning on shelves (micro space planning)

 - design of efficient store layouts (macro space planning)

 - assortment decisions and pricing strategies.

 Shall we add: Customer decision tree also plays a central role in Omnibus’s store space management framework #levers for successful retail stores.

-— WHAT YOU’LL LEARN
+— WHAT YOU’LL LEARN FROM THE ARTICLE

 - Customer decision tree: what it is, definition, retail use, benefits, mechanics of the tool.